 A study by Santos-Concejero et al. (2014) analysing pacing profiles of marathon runners found that athletes who ran even or slightly negative splits recorded faster finishing times than those who positive-split, regardless of ability level.
 The takeaway: restraint in the first half nearly always pays off in the second.
+That restraint is exactly what a negative split turns into numbers, and how to calculate a negative split shows how to run the second half faster than the first.

 How to calculate your race split times